 The value of the velocity function at a particular instant in time.
 (See

-The graviational acceleration of objects near the earth's surface is the same
+The gravitational acceleration of objects near the earth's surface is the

 for all objects regardless of mass and is given by the number